abinmaria/abinmaria/README.md

 - Assalamualaikum, I’m Maria Akter Abin
-- 🌱 I’m currently learning Machine Learning
+- 🌱Currently I’m studying about Machine Learning and Deep learning
 - How to reach me Pangas0101@gmail.com
 <!---
 abinmaria/abinmaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.